ENG517/Procedure/Chowdhurynn/p-V_2_kardiacapp-review-health-summarys.md

 1. Open the Kardia app.
 2. Tap the `History` tab at the bottom of the screen.
-3. Look for `Health Summary` or tap the calendar icon to view trends.
+3. Tap the calendar icon to view `Health Summary`.
+The Health Summary loads with trend graphs.

-    > **Alert:** Be sure to wait for ECG data to fully load.
-This process can take **20-25 seconds**.
+    > **Alert:** Wait 20-25 seconds for ECG data to fully load.
+Moving forward too quickly may result in incomplete monitoring history.
-    >
-    > If you move forward too quickly, you may not see your complete monitoring history.

 4. Verify the date range covers your recent monitoring period.

-    > **Result:** You should see the Kardia dashboard with ECG trend graphs and recent readings organized by date.
+    > **Result:** Your dashboard displays ECG trend graphs and recent readings organized by date.
     <!--![Add a screenshot here?]() -->

 ### Troubleshooting navigation |